Not all biometrics are created equal. Not at a scale of 8 billion people, anyway. It’s important to understand why.

 Beyond entropy, the human iris is protected within an internal organ (the eye), making it less susceptible to changes, alterations or variations from external factors.
 The texture of a healthy iris remains almost unchanged throughout an adult human’s life.

-At a scale of billions of individuals, this increased susceptibility to change and elevated demographic bias are further reasons why fingerprints and facial recognition are unsuitable as a biometric solution to global proof of personhood—especially for a system dedicated to the prevention of duplicate sign-ups.
+At a scale of billions of individuals, this increased susceptibility to change is a further reason why fingerprints and facial recognition are unsuitable as a biometric solution to global proof of personhood—especially for a system dedicated to the prevention of duplicate sign-ups.

 In addition to their entropy, reliability and inclusiveness, tech advancements over the past decade have made it practical to scale iris biometrics globally.
 This includes the Orb.